catherinepope/papermod/content/workshops/resources/narrative-cv-outline.md

 ---
 date: "2025-11-07T12:59:24Z"
-draft: true
+draft: false
 title: "Narrative CV Outline"
 # tags: ["tag 1", "tag2", "tag3"]
 # categories:
 # description: ""
 # keywords: ["keyword 1", "keyword 2", "keyword 3"]
 # ShowToc: true
 # OpenToc: true
+hideMeta: true
+showBreadcrumbs: true
 ---

 This template shows the structure of a narrative CV with space for planning your OCAR elements.
 Copy and paste into your preferred writing app and adapt as needed — you might need fewer or more examples per module depending on your word limit.